-Smart Sync is available for all Dropbox Professional and Dropbox Business users.
-If you connected a personal account (Basic or Plus) to a Business account, Smart Sync won't be available for that personal account.
+Smart Sync is available for all Dropbox Plus, Professional, and Business users.
+If you connected a personal account (Basic) to a Business account, Smart Sync won't be available for that personal account.

 Will enabling Smart Sync require a driver to be installed?

 Yes, Smart Sync requires enabling a driver (or system extension) in order to integrate with your operating system’s filesystem.

 Mac and Windows computers commonly use drivers to interact with peripherals such as mice and printers.
 Our driver allows the Dropbox client to sync files on your filesystem when you open them (for online-only content).
 We engineered this driver to only provide the integration necessary to power Smart Sync.
 It only interacts with files inside your Dropbox storage location.